cesarolea/anvil-lein-template/README.md

 There are some aliases defined:

-- `lein fig-dev` will start the fighweel REPL at `localhost:9500` but it won't start your browser by default.
+- `lein fig:dev` will start the fighweel REPL at `localhost:9500` but it won't start your browser by default.
 So you need to manually navigate to `localhost:9500` so that figwheel connects and the REPL is made available.
-- `lein fig-prod` will compile the project with all optimizations turned on and generate a single JS file, suitable for production use.
+- `lein fig:prod` will compile the project with all optimizations turned on and generate a single JS file, suitable for production use.

 ### Options
 - `+docker` generates a `Dockerfile` and suitable `docker-compose.yml` to run the project in a Docker container, while keeping the ability to connect to the REPL and a working Figwheel.

 ### Development workflow

-Running `lein fig-dev` starts the figwheel process.
+Running `lein fig:dev` starts the figwheel process.
 At that point figwheel will reload your code every time a change is made, and you can see it live in your browser.
 Neat!

 However you may want to connect the REPL to your editor.
 In that case the way you proceed is different: